 Treatment of HCV-Infected Health Care Workers

-For newly infected health care workers, we advise obtaining expert consultation with (or referral to) a hepatitis C expert to help counsel and guide the management in this early period of HCV infection.
+For newly infected health care workers, we advise obtaining consultation with (or referral to) a hepatitis C expert to help counsel and guide the management in this early period of HCV infection.
 For persons with newly acquired HCV, the AASLD/IDSA/IAS-USA guidance advises close monitoring with HCV RNA levels every 4 to 8 weeks for 6 to 12 months to determine if they spontaneously clear the HCV infection.
 Patients with symptomatic acute HCV and those with IL-28B CC genotype have a higher likelihood of spontaneous clearance of HCV.[,,] If spontaneous clearance of HCV occurs, it usually takes place by 6 months in approximately 75 to 85% of persons and by 12 months in 88 to 95%.
-Prior the availability of the highly effective DAA agents, some experts had substantial enthusiasm for treating patients with acute HCV, given that treatment studies of patients with acute HCV showed much higher sustained virologic response (SVR) rates than with chronic HCV; these studies utilized interferon, peginterferon, or either drug in combination with ribavirin.[,,] For example, in one study, 44 persons with acute HCV infection received subcutaneous interferon-alpha (5 million IU daily x 3 weeks, then 3 times per week for 20 weeks) and 98% achieved an SVR (Figure 1).
+Prior to the availability of the highly effective DAA agents, some experts had substantial enthusiasm for treating patients with acute HCV, given that treatment studies of patients with acute HCV showed much higher sustained virologic response (SVR) rates than with chronic HCV; these studies utilized interferon, peginterferon, or either drug in combination with ribavirin.[,,] For example, in one study, 44 persons with acute HCV infection received subcutaneous interferon-alpha (5 million IU daily x 3 weeks, then 3 times per week for 20 weeks) and 98% achieved an SVR (Figure 1); in this report, however, most patients had symptomatic acute HCV which is associated with a higher likelihood of spontanous clearance.
 Considering that current DAA-based therapies generate SVR rates of greater than 90% with chronic HCV, the advantage of treating acute HCV infection is markedly diminished.
 Nevertheless, some experts may recommend treating in this early period and the AASLD/IDSA/IAS-USA guidance provides general recommendations if treatment is considered (Figure 2).
-Several reports have documented iatrogenic health care worker-to-patient transmission of HCV.
-To date, however, no clear-cut guidelines exist that outline restrictions of professional activities for HCV-infected health care workers.